rocky-linux/documentation/docs/labs/security/lab3-auditing_the_system.md

 ## A simple home grown integrity checker

-Before we begin to install and configure Tripwire, we create a sample script that performs a similar function.
+Before installing and configuring Tripwire, we create a sample script that performs a similar function.
 This script will help in gaining a better understanding of how Tripwire and similar tools function.

 The script relies heavily on the md5sum program.
 The md5sum program is used to compute a 128-bit checksum (or "fingerprint") for a specified FILE.